Purification and Perturbations of Communication and Repeated Games: An Informal Analysis of Belief-Based Equilibria

 Higher confidence can be obtained by increasing the randomization $\rho$, increasing the prior that other agents are deviating.
 More randomization is required when \begin{enumerate}[label=(\arabic*)] \item monitoring is noisier, to counter-balance the increasing likelihood of false negatives; \item $\overline{\kappa}-\kappa^\ast$ is higher, to increase confidence in negative signals countering the increased willingness of high $\kappa$ types to deviate to 1. \end{enumerate} Recalling that $\rho=F_{\kappa}(\kappa^\ast)$, the second case describes how more uncertainty about $\kappa$ (ie. more disperse distributions $F_\kappa$) requires more randomness $\rho$.

-This logic results in an intuitive effect: imprecise monitoring leads to more lenient punishments.
+This logic results in an intuitive effect: imprecise monitoring leads to more lenient punishments in expectation.
 Specifically, as monitoring becomes noisier/less precise, we need more randomization $\rho$ to maintain the `signal-to-noise ratio'.
 This requires an increase in the threshold $\kappa^\ast$ where agents are willing to defect, which can only be incentivized if the equilibrium involves more lenient punishments.
-This is contrary to many models without heterogeneity (e.g. belief free equilibria, mechanism design), where noisier signals require more severe reactions to incentivize cooperation.
+This effect is contrary to many models without heterogeneity (e.g. belief free equilibria, mechanism design), where expected punishment is calibrated to generate indifference and thus does not vary with signal accuracy.
+In particular, the punishment conditional on a negative signal necessarily increases as the probability of generating a false positive increases.

 Conversely, if monitoring becomes arbitrarily accurate (for a fixed distribution $F_\kappa$), less randomization $\rho$ is required: the threshold $\kappa^\ast$ may decrease, eventually approaching $\min\supp{F_\kappa}$.
 In this case, punishments become more severe, involving contributions close to $0$.
 The modal $\kappa$ may find these incentives extremely strict --- modelling the game from their perspective this equilibrium resembles a (trembling hand) SPE more than any noisy monitoring refinement.